-"A woman who is pregnant may terminate the pregnancy any time prior to the detection of an unborn child's heartbeat, but only if two licensed physicians attest to this.
-After the detection of a heartbeat, the laws of each State shall regulate the grounds for termination of the pregnancy provided that (1) the State assumes responsibility for the care of the child if the mother surrenders custody within one year of birth, and (2) the State pays for any diminished compensation and medical costs incurred to involuntarily continue the pregnancy, and (3) the State pays damages in the event that the mother dies or suffers permanent physical impairment as a consequence of the birth of the child.
-The State is obligated to provide these remedies for women who were residents of the State for greater than one year prior to the birth date of the child.
+"A woman who is pregnant may terminate the pregnancy any time prior to the detection of an unborn child's heartbeat, but only if using a licensed physician who authenticates this fact.
+After the detection of a heartbeat, the laws of each State shall regulate the grounds for termination of the pregnancy provided that (1) the State assumes responsibility for the care of the child if the mother surrenders custody within one year of birth, and (2) the State pays for any diminished compensation and medical costs incurred to involuntarily continue the pregnancy, and (3) the State pays damages in the event that the mother dies or suffers permanent physical impairment as a consequence of the birth of the child."